ramojus/mellifluous.nvim/README.md

 - [`alduin`](https://github.com/alessandroyorba/alduin).
 Dark only
 - [`mountain`](https://github.com/mountain-theme/mountain).
 Dark only

-## CLI
+## CLI options
-Type '`:Meliora <TAB>`' and see available options.
+Type '`:Meliora <TAB>`' and see the available options.

-It lets you change colors and transparency on the fly!
+Lets you change colors and transparency on the fly!

 ## Ports
 - [Helix (with slightly outdated color palette)](https://github.com/helix-editor/helix/wiki/Themes#meliora)